Section 25-25 of the Income Tax Assessment Act 1997 provides that Borrowing Expenses in Australia may be tax deductible. Find out how in this article.

 However, if there is a disproportion between the interest expense and the income derived (e.g. no income is derived, or the income derived is less than the interest outgoing), the courts will also look at other factors including the taxpayer’s subjective purpose when making the borrowing.

-Generally negative gearing is acceptable to the ATO and the full interest expense will be deductible.
-However, there can be situations where on the facts the ATO is convinced that a borrowing is not for an income producing purpose but solely or predominantly minimise tax.
+Generally, negative gearing is acceptable to the ATO and the full interest expense will be deductible.
+However, there can be situations where on the facts the ATO is convinced that borrowing is not for an income-producing purpose but solely or predominantly minimise tax.
 In these situations, the ATO will not allow a deduction for the interest expense under section 8-1 and will also seek to apply Part IVA ITAA 1936 (the general anti-avoidance provisions).

 The period applicable to the 2018 year was 97 days.

-Section 25-25 provides deductions would be allowable as follows:
+Section 25-25 provides deductions that would be allowable as follows:

 If the loan had been for more than five years, deductions would be calculated over a deemed five-year period of 1,826 days (assuming one leap year).
-The amount applicable to each year of income would be determined by multiplying the total amount of the loan by the fraction of that 1,826-day period which applied to that particular year.
+The amount applicable to each year of income would be determined by multiplying the total amount of the loan by the fraction of those 1,826 days that applied to that particular year.

-The full amount of the interest payable each year will be deductible under section 8-1.
+The full amount of the interest payable each year will be deductible under sections 8-1.

 Section 25-30 provides a deduction for the mortgage discharge expenses of $3,000 in the year the mortgage is discharged.